-Market data and certain industry forecasts and statistics in this offering circular, including our market share information, have been derived from various official or third-party sources, including market research, publicly available information and industry publications.
-Although this information is believed to be reliable, it has not been independently verified by the Issuer, the Managers, the Trustee, the Agents or any of their respective affiliates, directors, officers, employees, representatives, advisors, agents and each person who controls any of them nor any of their respective affiliates.
+Market data and certain industry forecasts and statistics in this Offering Circular, including our market share information, have been derived from various official or third-party sources, including market research, publicly available information and industry publications.
+Although this information is believed to be reliable, it has not been independently verified by us or our respective directors and advisors or the Trustee, the Paying Agent, the Transfer Agent or the Registrar or any of their respective directors, officers, affiliates or advisors.
 Therefore, we cannot assure you as to the accuracy and reliability of such data, forecasts and statistics, which may not be consistent with other information compiled inside or outside the PRC, and may not be complete or up-to-date.
-In making an investment decision, each investor must rely on its own examination of the Issuer and the Group and the terms of the offering and the Bonds, including the merits and risks involved.
+In making an investment decision, each investor must rely on its own examination of the Issuer and the Group and the terms of the offering and any Notes, including the merits and risks involved.